dsloyer/ez-kubeadm/README.md

-# ez-kubeadm -- Spin up local multi-node Kubernetes clusters with a single command.
+# Spin Up Multi-node Kubernetes Clusters In One Simple Command

-I wanted to be able to re-generate Kubernetes clusters in my local environment with a single command.
+I wanted to be able to create, and recreate, various Kubernetes clusters on demand, in my local environment, with a single command -- an exercise in Infrastructure as Code (IaC).
 I also wanted to support several clusters, and support easy switching between them.

-Pursuit of these goals for my local VirtualBox environment in Linux and Windows 10 WSL, has produced this collection of files -- Bash scripts, Vagrantfiles, and YAML, to easily create multi-node kubernetes clusters on Windows WSL or Linux.
+Following the thread of development in pursuit of these goals has led to this collection of files -- Bash scripts, Vagrantfiles, and YAML files -- which achieve the initial goal.
+First implemented on a vintage laptop running Ubuntu Linux, I extended the project to also include Windows WSL on a newer laptop.

+All the files that comprise this project are in github.com/dsloyer/ez-kubeadm

 * Kubeadm is the tool used to deploy the cluster.
 * vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox.
 * bash scripts manage the process, perform further operations on the cluster nodes, providing a seamless experience.
 * To better support multiple kubernetes configurations, we modify the kubeconfig files, gather them in a single directory, and set the KUBECONFIG env var based on the contents of that directory.
+* I like to ssh directly into the cluster from any directory on my host, which is enabled by pushing an SSH public key down to each node.

-The Kubernetes VMs can be either Ubuntu (by default; CentOS is easily selected via runtime parameter).
+The Kubernetes master and worker node VMs can be either Ubuntu (by default; CentOS is easily selected via runtime parameter).

 Currently supporting any of five networking alternatives, a CNI network is selected via environment variable -- one of {calico, canal, flannel, romana, weave}.
 Calico is deployed by default.
+You may not care what network is being used -- I included them as an exercise for me.
+If you're interested in exploring, for example, network policies, you may find one network, or another, to be of interest.

 A complete Kubernetes cluster based on Ubuntu, with Calico networking, can be built with a single command in the vagrant project directory.
 Before running that command, you first must do some modest preparation: